Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

 \subsection{Multinomial Choice Extension}

-Consider the same setting as in our binary choice framework.
-There is a set of options $X$, and the DM has continuous, i.i.d. priors over $v_z$ for all $z\in X$, distributed according to a symmetric distribution $Q$.
-Let $\mathcal{M}$ denote the collection of finite subsets of $X$, and let $\mathcal{A}=\set{A\in \mathcal{M}: |A|\geq 2}$ denote the set of finite \textit{menus}.
-The DM faces a \textit{choice problem} $(A,C)\in \mathcal{A}\times\mathcal{M}$, comprised of a \textit{menu} of options $A$ and a \textit{choice context} $C$ -- a set of options the DM observes but cannot choose, i.e. \textit{phantom options}.
-The DM chooses from $A$ based on signals on how each pair of options in $A\cup C$ compares.
+As before, there is a set of options $X$, and the DM has continuous, i.i.d. priors over $v_x$ for all $x\in X$, distributed according to a symmetric distribution $Q$.
+Let $\mathcal{A}$ denote the collection of non-empty finite subsets of $X$, and let $\mathcal{C}=\mathcal{A}\cup\set{\varnothing}$.
+The DM faces a \textit{choice problem} $(A,C)\in \mathcal{A}\times\mathcal{C}$, comprised of a \textit{menu} of options $A$ and a \textit{choice context} $C$---a set of options the DM observes but cannot choose.
+For instance, in any single choice in a multiple price list elicitation, the DM observes price options in other rows of the list, which form the choice context $C$.\footnote{Elements of $C$ are also referred to as \textit{phantom options}.
+Empirically, the choice context has been shown to influence choice \citep[e.g.][]{soltani_range-normalization_2012} and will be key to our approach to modeling valuation tasks.} The DM chooses from $A$ based on signals on how each pair of options in $A\cup C$ compares.